ceilfors/notes/notes/Sandbox_Environment.md

 ## Backlinks
 * [[Cloud Sandbox]]
 	* Cloud sandbox is an approach of creating a [[Sandbox Environment]] in the cloud.
 This approach can be seen as unconventional as a sandbox is normally running in developers’ local machine.
-In order for you to test your application, you would have to deploy your changes to the cloud, and run your test against the cloud.
+In order for you to test your application, you would have to deploy your changes to the cloud, and run your tests against the cloud.
 * [[Fake Sandbox]]
 	* Fake sandbox is an approach of creating a [[Sandbox Environment]] that fakes all of your application external dependencies.
 The fake external dependencies you create are usually not suitable for production use as they are designed lightweight to be used on a local machine.
 * [[How might we create a sandbox for a cloud application?]]